-This formula is accurate except in near y = 1, where screening may become incomplete, and near y = 0, where the infrared divergence is removed by the interference of bremsstrahlung amplitudes from nearby scattering centers (the LPM effect) [44,45] and dielectric suppression [46,47].
+This formula is accurate except near y=1, where screening may become incomplete, and near y=0, where the infrared divergence is removed by the interference of bremsstrahlung amplitudes from nearby scattering centers (the LPM effect) [44,45] and dielectric suppression [46,47].
 These and other suppression effects in bulk media are discussed in Sec.
 33.4.6.

-With decreasing energy $(E \leq 10 \text{ GeV})$ the high-y cross section drops and the curves become rounded as $y \to 1$.
-Curves of this familar shape can be seen in Rossi [2] (Figs. 2.11.2,3); see also the review by Koch & Motz [48].
+With decreasing energy ($E \lesssim 10$ GeV) the high-y cross section drops and the curves become rounded as $y \to 1$.
+Curves of this familiar shape can be seen in Rossi [2] (Figs. 2.11.2,3); see also the review by Koch & Motz [48].